 Figure S2.
 Effects of inulin on (A) body weight, (B) daily food intake, (C) daily energy intake, and (D) 48-hr fecal sample weight of mice receiving inulin or cellulose supplementation.
-Each symbol represents the mean body weight in panel A or a single data point in panels B-D. All food intakes were converted to energy intakes by multiplying food weight and its energy density (3.8 and 3.9 kcal/g for the cellulose- and inulin-based diets, respectively).
+Each symbol represents the mean body weight in panel A (bars: standard error of the mean; n=4 for Hunan and Guangdong, n=5 for Beijing and Shanghai) or a single data point in panels B-D (mice from the same vendor were co-housed).
+All food intakes were converted to energy intakes by multiplying food weight and its energy density (3.8 and 3.9 kcal/g for the cellulose- and inulin-based diets, respectively).
 The body weight data were analyzed by ordinary one-way ANOVA (Analysis of variance) with Turkey post hoc test between inulin and cellulose group. * P < 0.05.